Your message was sent!

 For several of our beers, we use ancient grains instead of malted barley to deliver a more flavoursome beer, and so we can be more creative with our use of hops.
 We use a handpicked selection of five hops from around the world - Target, Willamette, Nelson Sauvin, Simcoe and Amarillo - to create crisp, light lagers, rich amber and dark ales.

-Sorghum and millet have high trace elements such as zinc (triple that of barley) and selenium (twice of barley).
-They are high in proteins and rich in Vitamin B, especially Niacin B6, Vitamin Bc Folacin and rich in Calcium (50% more than conventional beers).
+Sorghum, millet and brown rice have high trace elements of minerals such as zinc (triple that of barley based beers) selenium, manganese and magnesium .
+They are high in proteins to help muscle growth, and rich in B vitamins, especially Niacin B3 for healthy skin and B6 for oxygenating blood (50% more than conventional beers).

 Buckwheat in particular is packed with nutrients and antioxidants like rutin and tannins, known for promoting healthy blood vessels and circulation.
 A low GI index supports more stable blood sugar levels too.